 Universal Design (UD) is a process that involves considering potential needs of learners when designing and delivering instruction.
 UD helps to identify and eliminate unnecessary barriers to teaching and learning while maintaining academic rigor.
 In the 20 years since CAST coined the term Universal Design for Learning and articulated the principles, UDL has become internationally recognized as an effective tool for designing and implementing inclusive learning environments.

 Important Things to Consider

-Are lecture notes or outlines provided on Moodle?
-Can they be read by JAWS or otherThis allows students to obtain course information and resources to be ready for each class. text reading software by testing it with one of the screen readers listednetwork NAL (ZENworks) window s?
-Are lecture videos available in closed captioning?withRead&Write can also be accessed under the Services tab on Highland’s website. freefor desktop (PC) (Mac) (PC and Mac) An example of a paid subscription screen reader for desktop is (PC).
+Provide lecture notes or outlines on Moodle.
+This allows students to obtain course information and resources to be ready for each class.
+Ensure that text reading software can process it by testing it with one of the screen readers listed.
+Highland network NAL (ZENworks) window contains installation materials for Read&Write Gold (RWG) that is a literacy software that assists with reading, writing, and research with screen reading actions.
+Read&Write can also be accessed under the Services tab on Highland’s website.
+Examples of free screen readers for desktop include: NV Access (PC), Apple VoiceOver (Mac), and ORCA (PC and Mac).
+An example of a paid subscription screen reader for desktop is JAWS (PC).

-Do all significant images have alt text tags that explain verbally what they are when rolled over by a cursor?
+For significant images, include alt text tags that verbally explain what they are when rolled over by a cursor.
+Allow supplemental text materials to be available in alternative formats.

-Are lecture notes or outlines provided on Moodle?
-Can they be read by JAWS or other text reading software?

-Are supplemental text materials available in alternative formats?
-Alternative formats likely to be requested include, but are not limited to:

-Audio-formats: Text recorded on tape, disks, and CDs.

-Braille

-Descriptive narration: Video description (also called audio description) makes television and other visual media accessible to people who are blind or visually impaired.
-Narrative descriptions of a program’s key visual elements such as actions, graphics and scene changes are recorded and carefully blended into natural pauses in the program soundtrack, creating an additional mixed audio track that is broadcast or shown simultaneously with the program.

-Large print: Text produced in Arial or other sans Serif Font.
-Font depends on user needs, consult with the individual.

-Electronic text/disk/CD-ROM: Text saved onto a computer disk or CD-ROM.
-The user gains access to information through a computer connected to a braille printer, voice output, print monitor or any other system providing access.

 Features of Accessible PowerPoints